vanhoangkha/Networking-fundamentals/Day09_Switch_Interfaces.md

 In the past, LAN HUBS used HALF DUPLEX.

-When multiple packets were received by the Hub, the Hub would simple FLOOD the connections with Khung data, causing a COLLISION (on the Giao diện), and hosts would not receive the Khung  intact.
+When multiple packets were received by the Hub, the Hub would simple FLOOD the connections with Khung data, causing a COLLISION (on the Interface), and hosts would not receive the Khung  intact.

 All devices connected to a Hub are called a COLLISION DOMAIN.